Karlx12/OrderManagementSystemBackend/README.md

-# Python Project Template
+# Order Management System

-This is a template for creating Python projects quickly with a virtual environment and dependencies setup.
+This is a System of management of orders build for a company

 ## Getting Started